hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ## Making your research reproducible

 For any scientific experiment, it is critical to have it be reproducible.
-That is, if one were to use the same materials and methods of the original researcher they would reach the same end results.
+That is, if one were to use the same materials and methods of the original researcher, they would reach the same end results.
 Having your work be reproducible validates the correctness and the quality of your findings.

-For laboratory work, lab notebooks allow us to organize our methods, results, and conclusions to allow for future retrieval and reproduction.
+For laboratory work, lab notebooks allow us to organize our methods, results, and conclusions for future retrieval and reproduction.
 These notebooks are then converted into a more concise experimental description outlined in the Methods sections of journals.
 Computational analysis requires the same diligence.
-In theory the equivalent of a lab notebook would be a detailed log of every action taken by the computer, with a note of the versions of the software being used.
+In theory, the equivalent of a lab notebook for computational work would be a detailed log of every action taken by the computer, with a note of the versions of the software being used.

 In a [*Science Perspective* article from 2011](https://doi.org/10.1126/science.1213847), Roger Peng describes a reproducibility spectrum.
 He states that "a study may be more or less reproducible than another depending on what data and code are made available."
 On the one end of the spectrum you have the publication describing your work; on its own it is not deemed reproducible.
-Making code and data available, help make the shift towards reproducibility.
+Making code and data available enhances the reproducibility.
 But the big leap towards full reproduction is achieved with complete documentation of the analysis in a transparent fashion, and by providing code that is executable.

 <p align="center">
 <img src="../img/reproducibility.jpg" width="800">